kohrongying/uglyfood/README.md

 2. Save the orders csv in the same folder as this code.
 3. Run `python run.py -f [filename]`
 eg. `python run.py -f orders.csv`

 Note: File has to be csv and has to exist.

+Note2: Sorting happens as it takes the first capital letter of the item.